CarsonParfitt/carsonparfitt.github.io/README.md

 ## Projects
-_The following are projects that I have worked on over the course of my Data Science certification as well as in my personal free time to continue my education and practice._
+_The following are projects that I have worked on over the course of my Data Science certification as well as in my personal free time to continue my education and practice.
+I do have additional Excel and Power BI work I have done in my current data analyst role upon request_

-### Data Analyst Projects
--
--
--

 ### IBM Data Science Certification projects